unurgunite/genius-api/README.md

 The Dotenv gem is used for setting variables for test environment (`token`, for e.g.).

 The Coderay gem is used for colorizing Rspec output.

+The YARD gem is used for the documentation.

+## Project style guide

+To make the code base much cleaner gem has its own style guides.
+They are defined in a root folder of the gem in a `CODESTYLE.md` file.
+Check it for more details.

 ## Contributing